How to Buy Pearls: Everything You Need to Know

 These pearls are commonly referred to as The Ferraris of the pearl world.
 They are actually cultured Akoya pearls that have been certified by the Pearl Science Laboratory (PSL) of Japan to carry the name.
 Cultured Hanadama gemstones feature the highest pearl luster of all cultured pearls on the market.

 - Sizes: 7 mm to 10 mm

 - Parent: Pinctada Fucata Mollusk

-3. Cultured Freshwater Pearls
+3. Freshwater Pearls

 Freshwater pearls emerged as the new rivals to Akoya pearls back in the 1990s.
 They also come in the form of round, white gems, much like Akoya pearls.
-However, the Freshwater pearl jewelry offers the widest selections in pearl colors, shapes and sizes than any other cultured type.
+However, the Freshwater pearl jewelry offers the widest selections of pearl colors, shapes and sizes than any other cultured type.

 - Natural Colors: Cream, White